TahomaSoft/GutenPrintTrackUpstream-and-LocalDev/doc/gutenprint-users-manual.md

 Gutenprint currently supports over 1500 printer models.

-1. 1.  ## []{#anchor-2}History of Gutenprint
+## History of Gutenprint ##

-        1.  ### []{#anchor-3}The early years: Gimp-Print 3.x and 4.0
+### The early years: Gimp-Print 3.x and 4.0 ###

 The predecessor to this software package (the original Print plugin for the GIMP) was first written by Michael Sweet of Easy Software Products and initially worked only as a print plugin to the GIMP (GNU Image Manipulation Program).
 In the summer of 1999, I purchased an Epson Stylus Photo EX printer to feed my photography hobby.
 Finding no existing printer drivers, I adapted Mike\'s GIMP Print plugin to this six-color printer, and by the end of the year released version 3.0 of the Gimp-Print software, which was included in version 1.1 of the GIMP.
 The intention was for this to be the stable plugin in version 1.2 of the GIMP while development of the GIMP Print plugin continued for later release.

 I put the Gimp-Print development tree on SourceForge starting with version 3.1, and quickly found a group of like-minded people who wanted to print high quality output on inexpensive inkjet printers.
 One of the main goals, which was not expected to be met until late in the version 3.1 cycle, was to write a Ghostscript driver so that printing would not be restricted to the GIMP.
 Much to my surprise, someone wrote one within days!
 That gave me my first clue that the project was destined for greater things.

 In July 2000, barely a year after I bought my Epson Stylus Photo EX, I was invited to the Linux Printing Summit hosted by VA Linux Systems.
 In preparation for that, I spent long hours printing out test images.
 I went back to the Gimp-Print version 3.0.9 release, which seemed like such an advance at the time, and was floored at how far the project had come in four months!
 Output that had been considered impressive with using six colors was put to shame by four color output.
 That should give you an idea what modern printing technology can do.
 It also illustrates what a group of committed people can do.

 I came away from the Printing Summit with a lot of new ideas.
 Other people were busy adding new features and support for more printers, and